 The portfolio assessment process provides an opportunity for a student to demonstrate college-level learning that he or she has obtained through years of experience.

-To get credit for college-level knowledge gained through experience, students take the three (3) credit, IDS102: Prior Learning Portfolio Development course, which helps students to analyze their learning, compare it to college courses, and prepare a portfolio to challenge one course.
+To get credit for college-level knowledge gained through experience, students take the three (3) credit, IDS102: Prior Learning Portfolio Development course, which helps students analyze their learning, compare it to college courses, and prepare a portfolio to challenge one course.
 To register for IDS 102, students must meet an English Composition prerequisite.
-IDS 102 is an eight (8) week accelerated research and writing intensive course; it is typically offered twice in spring and fall and once in the summer.
+IDS 102 is an eight (8) week accelerated research and writing intensive course.
 Students may submit their portfolio for assessment to potentially receive credit for the course challenged in the portfolio without an additional fee if it is submitted within 30 days of the end of the course.
-After successfully completing the portfolio course with a grade of "C" or better, students may submit additional portfolios for credit assessment, paying only an assessment fee.
+After successfully completing the portfolio course with a grade of "C" or better, students may submit additional portfolios for credit assessment, paying only the assessment fee.
 Current instructions and fees are in the student forms section of Acorn.

 Portfolio credit is not awarded for "life experience" but rather for learning that results from that life experience.
 A portfolio identifies the college-level course that the student believes parallels the knowledge gained through years of experience.
 In the narrative and documentation sections, the student identifies, explains and documents that learning.